pyOpenSci/pyopensci.github.io/_posts/2024-06-20-pyconus-pyopensci-sprints.md

 So how do we align the challenges that contributors face with the potential opportunities?

-While new contributor sprints are not for everyone and assume some level of privilege in having the time and bandwidth to participate, they can be great for many.
+While new contributor sprints are not for everyone, and assume some level of privilege in having the time and bandwidth to participate, they can be great for many.

 But a sprint will only be a good experience if the contributor's needs and goals are also considered.
 Contributors need to gain something from contributing, and this requires:

-* time and care in designing the sprint and
+* time and care in designing the sprint, and
-* time spent with new comers during the sprint.
+* time spent with newcomers during the sprint.

-It's also important to note that this time required, is also a privilege for many if not most maintainers who are already volunteering their time to maintain a project!
+It's also important to note that the time required to participate is also a privilege for many, if not most, maintainers who are already volunteering their time to maintain a project!
 As such we can't expect all open source packages to be able to support beginner contributions in a comprehensive way.